Tickets NOT Required

 Coffee, tea, and water will be provided before and during the commencement ceremony.
 You are also invited to attend the reception after the ceremony.

-For pre-commencement lattes, pastries, and flowers, local providers include:
+For pre-commencement lattes, pastries, and flowers, and for brunch after, local providers include:

 - Burlingame Starbucks 8510 SW Terwilliger Blvd., Portland 503-977-9866